-- 1/2 cup coconut butter/oil
+- 1/2 cup coconut oil

 - 1/4 cup agave nectar

-- 1 vanilla pod
+- 1 pc vanilla pod

 - 1 cup almond milk

-- 1 teaspoon lemon juice
+- 1 tsp lemon juice

-- 1/2 cup tightly-packed fresh mint leaves
+- 1/2 cup mint leaves tightly-packed and fresh

 - Scrape the inside of the vanilla pod, and discard the outer part.
-Alternatively, you can put the outer part in water to infuse, making ‘vanilla water’.
+Alternatively, you can put the outer part in water to infuse, making ‘vanilla water,

 - Blend all ingredients in a high-speed blender until smooth.